davekilian/davekilian.github.com/_posts/2016-02-12-best-practices.markdown

   When the time comes to refactor, reworking an internal contract is harder than simply adding one.

 If applying indirection provides benefits which offset these costs, then it's the right thing to do.
-If it's highly beneifical, one might even call it elegant.
+In fact, if it's beneficial enough, we'd even call it elegant.
 But you have to consider costs and benefits on a case-by-case basis, "best practice" or not.
-Otherwise you can accidentally make your codebase a mess.
+Otherwise you can accidentally make your codebase messier than it needs to be.